Douro Valley Scenic Drive, Portugal

 Apart from eating an oddly shaped pastry in Amarante, visitors also enjoy such sights as the Ponte de Sao Goncalo historic bridge, the local museums and even a round of golf before calling it a day or continuing along their journey.

-All the way along this route you will see signs for wineries that manufacture Port.
-Drivers might not be able to enjoy much tasting along the way but you can always pick up a bottle or two to enjoy in the evening.
+All the way along this Douro Valley scenic drive you will see signs for wineries that manufacture Port.
+Drivers might not be able to enjoy much tasting along the way; but you can always pick up a bottle or two to enjoy in the evening.
 What could be more rewarding than relaxing with a glass of authentic Port a day out and about?